Pronicio/selfSound/README.md

 # 🎶 selfSound

 SelfSound is a music platform where you can listen to music **freely**!
+The backend and the frontend are in Javascript.
+The mobile app will be in Kotlin.

 **Backend :** With Fastify (JavaScript) : `/backend/`
 **Frontend :** With Vue.js (JavaScript) : `/web/`